mjschmidt/container-bootcamp/README.md

 - Basic knowledge of Linux/Unix commands
 - Familiarity with programming concepts
-- A computer with Docker and Kubernetes installed (installation guides will be provided)
+- A computer with Docker and Kubernetes installed (installation guidance will be provided)

 ---